agaszmurlo/bdg-sequila/docs/source/function/function.rst

 bdg_reflect
 ***********

-Reflect function is performing operation of reversing the range relative to specified reference bounds.
+Reflect function performs and operation of reversing the range relative to specified reference bounds.
 It returns range with start and end fields.
-Sample query using reflect function:
+A sample query using the reflect function:

 ::